 Understanding your rights and responsibilities

 Our goal is to provide you with the highest quality and safest possible care during your stay.
-Our patients have the following rights and responsibilities regardless of age, ancestry, color, creed, disability, gender, gender identity or expression, marital status, military or protected veteran status, national origin, newborn status, parental or familial status, political affiliation, race, religion, sex, sexual orientation or source of payment.
+Our patients will receive care and treatment without discrimination or being treated differently based on age, ancestry, color, creed, disability, filing of a prior civil rights complaint, gender, gender identity or expression, marital status, military status or protected veteran status, national origin, newborn status, parental or familial status, political affiliation, race, religion, sex, sexual orientation, source of payment, or any other characteristic protected by local, state, or federal ordinance, law or regulation.

 Access to care and treatment without discrimination